 This scheme aims to:

-- reduced congestion by smoothing the flow of traffic to improve journey times and make them more reliable
+- reduce congestion by smoothing the flow of traffic to improve journey times and make them more reliable

 The scheme in detail